 As conditioned, any change in operational characteristics, including but not limited to hours of operation or type of services provided, will require an amendment to the minor conditional use permit.
-If parking shortages or other parking-related problems develop, Condition of Approval No. 6 requires the business operator to institute appropriate operational measures necessary to minimize or eliminate the problem including, but not limited to, reducing the operating hours of the business.
-According to the applicant, each Raising Cane's restaurant administers its own traffic management plan prepared by a professional consultant to provide a phased drive-through queuing plan for peak and non-peak times.
+If parking shortages or other parking-related problems occur, Condition of Approval No. 6 requires the business operator to institute appropriate operational measures necessary to minimize or eliminate the problem.